blmstrm/project_euler/README.md

 project_euler
 =============

-Solution to Project Euler problems in Haskell
+Solutions to Project Euler problems in Haskell